raulMrello/MMF_C/README.md

 ## Changelog

+> 12.04.2015-001 (MMF_CPP) branch: addfeatures ------
+ - Solved all errors.
+Ready for test.
+ - NEXT STEPS:
+ 	- Test it.
+Then compare footprints (C vs C++) on stm32 platform
+ - KNOWN ISSUES:

 > 11.04.2015-001 (MMF_CPP) branch: addfeatures ------
  - Addes new virtual static methods to Topic.
  - Added namespace name MMF to all modules